-- The maximum retail price (MRP) of the product must not be increased by more than 10 per cent within any 12-month period.
+- The maximum retail price (MRP) of the product must not be increased by more than 10 per cent within 12 months.
 If the MRP of the product has been increased by more than 10 per cent, the importer, manufacturer or distributor will be liable to pay the overcharged amount along with penalty and interest thereon from the date of the price increase. - All importers, manufacturers and distributors must submit the price revision of the product to dealers, retailers, hospitals and the government in Form V, prescribed under the DPCO. - The National Pharmaceutical Pricing Authority (NPPA) has the authority to fix the ceiling prices of medicines and medical devices under extraordinary circumstances and in the public interest.
-Once the price is fixed, importers, manufacturers or distributors must fix the MRP to a price equal to or below the ceiling price. - The ceiling price for the medicines and medical devices listed in the National List of Essential Medicines is fixed by the NPPA.
+Once the price is fixed, importers, manufacturers or distributors must fix the MRP to a price equal to or below the ceiling price. - The ceiling price for the medicines and medical devices listed in the National List of Essential Medicines (NLEM) is fixed by the NPPA.
+In 2022, NLEM revised the list of essential medicines that are covered by the price ceiling.